onfido/onfido-sdk-ui/README.md

 - **`onModalRequestClose {Function} optional`**

   Callback that fires when the user attempts to close the modal.
-  It is your responsability to decide then to close the modal or not by changing the property `isModalOpen`.
+  It is your responsibility to decide then to close the modal or not by changing the property `isModalOpen`.

 ## Removing SDK

-If you are embedding the SDK inside a single page app, you can call the `tearDown` function to remove the SDK complelety from the current webpage.
+If you are embedding the SDK inside a single page app, you can call the `tearDown` function to remove the SDK completely from the current webpage.
 It will reset state and you can safely re-initialise the SDK inside the same webpage later on.

 ```javascript
 onfidoOut = Onfido.init({...})